What to know about delivery with IBD

 Vaginal delivery vs. C-section

-Mode of delivery has been evaluated and shows no impact on the mother's IBD.
+Mode of delivery has been evaluated and shows no impact on the mother’s IBD.
 In fact, one study found there was no difference in IBD-related surgery, need for hospitalization or escalation in medical therapy among women with either mode of delivery.
+Additionally, research has shown that women who take biologic therapy during pregnancy (through the third trimester and shortly after delivery) are not at increased risk of postpartum wound infections.

 Furthermore, there is no increased risk of development of new perianal fistulas among women with Crohn’s disease after vaginal delivery compared to C-section.
 Women with a history of IPAA may have increased nighttime bowel movements and incontinence, but these reported symptoms did not differ based on mode of delivery.
 Baseline pouch function was also restored after pregnancy among women with either vaginal delivery or C-section.